omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ![v5](https://github.com/omgitskuei/RPiDev/blob/main/RPi400/Cyberdeck_Stats_Monitor/pic/photos/v5.JPG?raw=false "Versions, V5")

 Version 6 - replaced cron jobs with systemd instead, debugged Permission denied when trying to read ini file, debugged systemd unit file shutdown service causing shutdown to hang when display is not plugged in by removing unit "Requires=".

+Version 7 - added software to check if display is plugged in, if not, exit right away.

 ## License